 - A fire pit that would fit four comfortably.

 - Easy on and off without the hassles of starting a fire.

 - A natural-looking style that would match nicely with the mountain views.

 - High quality that would sustain the harsh Vermont weather.

 We settled upon this beautiful square faux wood fire pit conversation set.
 We were so fortunate that there was one in stock and it was available to ship right away.
 It arrived on one pallet and weighed about 350lbs.
 It was very simple to put together and it will run on one propane tank for 8-10 hours, which is hidden inside the fire pit with an on and off switch.
 We purchased 2 propane tanks so we have one as a backup.

 *This fire pit was available from various dealers at various prices as an FYI.
-It is out of stock currently from many dealers.

 Fire Pit Conversation Set Installation